codepath/android_guides/Simple-RottenTomatoes-Tutorial.md

 This is a tutorial about building a basic app for displaying popular movies currently in theaters using the unauthenticated [RottenTomatoes](http://www.rottentomatoes.com/) API.

-## API

-RottenTomatoes has an [extensive API](http://developer.rottentomatoes.com/docs/read/json/v10) which includes a [Movie Search](http://developer.rottentomatoes.com/docs/read/json/v10/Movies_Search), [Lists](http://developer.rottentomatoes.com/docs/read/json/v10/Lists_Directory), [Box Office Movies](http://developer.rottentomatoes.com/docs/read/json/v10/Box_Office_Movies) and much more.
-We can use one of these APIs to create a simple demonstration of networking with Android.

 ## App

 Let's build an Android app step by step.
 The app will display a list of popular movies currently in theaters  which includes the poster, title, and cast of each film.